Australia shares dip as banks drag; eyes on U.S. Fed meeting

 Smoling also said investors will turn to the U.S. Federal Reserve’s two-day meeting that starts later in the day for further directions.

-Shares of buy-now-pay-later (BNPL) firms halted their slide, with U.S.-based Sezzle Inc snapping a five-day losing streak.
-Afterpay closed 3.4% higher.
+Shares of buy-now-pay-later (BNPL) firms halted their slide, with U.S.-based Sezzle Inc SZL.AX snapping a five-day losing streak.
+Afterpay APT.AX closed 3.4% higher.

-Local shares of Westpac Banking Corp shed 0.9% and Australia and New Zealand Banking Group dropped to a more than one-month low.
+Local shares of Westpac Banking Corp WBC.NZ shed 0.9% and Australia and New Zealand Banking Group ANZ.NZ dropped to a more than one-month low.

 Our Standards: The Thomson Reuters Trust Principles.